Ways to Give

-Gifts may be made in honor or memory of a loved one, friend or colleague or to commemorate a special occasion.
+- Gifts in Honor, Gifts in Memory - Gifts may be made in honor or memory of a loved one, friend or colleague or to commemorate a special occasion.

-A pledge is a formal statement of intention to make a gift to the JSU Foundation.
+- Gift Pledges - A pledge is a formal statement of intention to make a gift to the JSU Foundation.
 The pledge may be followed by an immediate gift, or you may complete your gift pledge by making regular payments over a period of time.

-There are a number of methods by which donors can make sizable future gifts to the JSU Foundation while enjoying increased income and reduced taxes.
-Planned gifts are gift arrangements that have specific tax advantages and often include lifetime income to a beneficiary(ies) named by the donor.
-A planned gift maximizes your giving potential and can even allow you to ensure your future financial security or that of a loved one.
+- Planned Giving - There are a number of methods by which donors can make sizeable future gifts to the JSU Foundation, while enjoying increased income and reduced taxes.
+Planned gifts are gift arrangements that have a specific tax advantages and often include lifetime income to a beneficiary or beneficiaries named by the donor.
+A planned gift maximizes your giving potential and can even ensure your future financial security or that of a loved one.
 Gifts can be made using cash, securities, bonds, real estate, or personal property.
 It is important that you seek legal and tax counsel, where appropriate.
-The Foundation's Executive Director and University's Director of University Development will be pleased to discuss planned giving programs and gift opportunities with you on a completely confidential basis.
-They may be reached by mail at JSU Foundation, Inc., 700 Pelham Road North, Jacksonville, AL 36265-1602, or by phone at (256) 782-5306 or (800) 231-5291 extension 5306.
-Or e-mail email@example.com.
+The Foundation's Executive Director and University's Director of Development will be pleased to discuss planned giving programs and gift opportunities with you on a completely confidential basis.
+They can be reached by phone at (256) 782-5003 or by email at firstname.lastname@example.org.